adjust/unity_sdk/README.md

 The callback function will get called when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

-- `string trackerToken` the tracker token of the current install.
+- `string trackerToken` the tracker token of the current attribution.
-- `string trackerName` the tracker name of the current install.
+- `string trackerName` the tracker name of the current attribution.
-- `string network` the network grouping level of the current install.
+- `string network` the network grouping level of the current attribution.
-- `string campaign` the campaign grouping level of the current install.
+- `string campaign` the campaign grouping level of the current attribution.
-- `string adgroup` the ad group grouping level of the current install.
+- `string adgroup` the ad group grouping level of the current attribution.
-- `string creative` the creative grouping level of the current install.
+- `string creative` the creative grouping level of the current attribution.
-- `string clickLabel` the click label of the current install.
+- `string clickLabel` the click label of the current attribution.
 - `string adid` the Adjust device identifier.

 ```cs